CWU is a campus community that is free from interpersonal violence.

 P.A.T.H. is a variety of services that can include confidential advocacy for students who have experienced sexual harassment, stalking, intimate partner violence, domestic violence or sexual assualt.
 P.A.T.H. can also provide support to CWU students who are friends, partners, and family members of someone who has experienced violence.

 P.A.T.H. also provides confidential relationship consultations.
 These are for students who want to have better communication in their relationships, or who are looking to learn how to build a healthier relationship.

 All services are confidential and can be provided in-person or virtually.

 Our office uses Microsoft Bookings to schedule appointments.
 When you open our Bookings Page, you can click the "i" icon for a description of each service to find the best fit for you.
 For advocacy services, select a "P.A.T.H.
-Confidential Consult" appointment.
+Confidential Advocacy Consultation" appointment.
+For relationship consultations, select "P.A.T.H.
+Relationship Consultation".
 Once you select the service, the calendar below will show you current availabilities.
 You will have the option between in-person or virtual appointment styles (Microsoft Teams platform is used for virtual meetings).